 Welcome to our internship information page.
 Please contact Mr. William Turner at TurnerW@ndu.edu for additional information.

-Please Note: The deadline for Summer 2017 Applications is on Friday, April 21.
-Send your resume, cover letter, and essay sample for consideration.
+Please Note: The deadline for Fall 2017 Applications is on Friday, July 14.
+Send your resume, cover letter, and writing sample (3-7 pages) for consideration.

 NESA Interns Spring 2017

 Intern Biographies below are listed according to the photo above from left to right.

 Matt Mueller is a recent graduate of James Madison University, where he received a BA in International Affairs and Political Science.
 Most of Matt’s academic coursework focused on counterterrorism in the Middle East.
 In September, Matt will be attending the University of St Andrews in Scotland to pursue a master’s degree in Middle East, Caucasus, & Central Asian Security Studies.
 Following this program, he considers pursuing a PhD in International Relations, before starting a career in Middle East policy or in the Intelligence Community.
 Matt’s specific research interests include counterterrorism, counterinsurgency, transnational armed conflict, and emerging security threats in the NESA region.
 Matt is thrilled to intern at the NESA Center and hopes to learn more about the region so one day he can play a role in addressing the security threats in the Middle East.